OlivierBlanvillain/cs210-2020/labs/tools-setup.md

 Windows and it's harder for us to help them since we don't use Windows ourselves.

+** On Windows, if your username has spaces or special characters in it, the IDE might not work properly.
+Please create a new user with a username containing only letters.**

 # Step 1: Create an account on gitlab.epfl.ch, register in a group

 If you haven't already [log into gitlab](https://gitlab.epfl.ch/users/sign_in)